Design-adjusted Poisson - adjusted for covariatesfit2<-svyglm(fruit.cont ~phyact2 + age + sex + income + race + bmicat + smoke + edu, design=w.design, family=poisson)summ(fit2, confint =TRUE, digits =3, vifs =TRUE)

 In this tutorial, we will see how to use Poisson and negative binomial regression.
 In practice, we use Poisson regression to model a count outcome.
 Note that we assume the mean is equal to the variance in Poisson.
 When the variance is greater than what’s assumed by the model, overdispersion occurs.
-Poisson regression of overdispersed data leads to under-estimated or deflated standard errors, which leads to inflated test statistics and p-values.
+Poisson regression of overdispersed data leads to under-estimated or deflated standard errors, which leads to inflated test statistics and overly small (anti-conservative) p-values, increasing false positives.
 We can use negative binomial regression to model overdispersed data.

 # Design-adjusted Poisson - adjusted for covariatesfit2<-svyglm(fruit.cont ~phyact2 + age + sex + income + race + bmicat + smoke + edu, design=w.design, family=poisson)summ(fit2, confint =TRUE, digits =3, vifs =TRUE)